MaverickMayCode/wazuh-home-soc-lab/docs/incident-reports.md

 ## Analysis

-The SIEM identified a user account and it's process of being created.
+Wazuh identified a user account and it's process of being created.

 ## Conclusion